TMARTELL383/ChessGame/README.md

 The constructor of the Piece class initializes two important variables: isWhite and isKing. isWhite is determined from a boolean passed in when the piece is originally created (in the Chess class). isKing will be false for all pieces except for, of course, objects of the King class.
 It is used to check whether a piece being captured in BoardComponent is a king or not.

 drawPiece is a function written only in the Piece class, but it is shared with all its subclasses.
 There is no need to specifically modify it for the other classes, so it is left the same.
 This simply grabs the gif image for the specific piece and draws it in an x,y position on the board.
 The canMove method varies with each piece, as well as the checkMate function, however, the checkMate function is not yet complete and needs some work.

 Pawn canMove - This is probably the hardest function to write because pawns have so many unique situations for moving on the board.
 If there only purpose is to move forward to an empty space, they can only move straight, not diagonally.
-However, if there intention with a move is to capture a piece, they can only do so diagonally and never moving straight forward.
+However, if their intention with a move is to capture a piece, they can only do so diagonally.
 For their very first move of the game, they can move forward one OR two spaces, so that must be accounted for as well.

-FIRST MOVE / MOVING FORWARD == I made a class specific instance variable named firstTurn which was set to true initially for every piece.
+FIRST MOVE / MOVING FORWARD == I made a class specific instance variable named firstTurn which was set to true initially for every Pawn piece.
 When the canMove method for a pawn is called, the program will check to see if this boolean is true or false.
-If it is true and the pawn's end position is two y spaces away from its start position
-(depending on the piece of course - if the piece is white, we're moving up in the -y direction, but if it is black, we're moving down in the +y direction), then it will return that as a valid move.
+If it is true and the pawn's end position is two y spaces away from its start position (depending on the piece of course - if the piece is white, we're moving up in the -y direction (up), but if it is black, we're moving down in the +y direction (down)), then it will return that as a valid move.
 One space moving forward (if that is chosen over the two spaces) will be a valid move as well.

 MOVING FOWARD W/O FIRST TURN == If the firstTurn variable happens to be false, then program will check to see if the pawn can move one space forward.
 It is important to make sure that if the pawn wants to move forward one space, that space must be null and not contain either the player's own piece or the opponent's piece.